top of page

 False "Fake" Treatments

 There are a number of evidence-based treatment options for pelvic pain and pudendal neuralgia that are proven to work.
-Here is a link to the basic tenets of science that have advanced medicine so quickly in the last 150 years:
+Here is a link to the basic tenets of science that have advanced medicine so quickly in the last 150 years,

-However, there are also fake treatments sadly sold by doctors pretending to be pelvic pain specialists to exploit desperate people with severe, chronic pudendal nerve pain.
 These “pretend” treatments are nothing more than trickery that pretend to be new, experimental, minimally invasive when in reality they are just scams being pushed by salespeople preying a patients.
 The doctor knows the treatments won't work.
-Have your guard up; they will act as if they care as they take your cash.
+They will act as if they care as they take your cash.
 The doctors have to charge cash because the "treatments" are not FDA-approved and cannot be processed through any insurance.

 • Cryoablaion Cryoneurolysis (ablation/destruction through freezing using probe)